ipython-contrib/jupyter_contrib_nbextensions/readme.md

 });
 ```

-We've also inserted a horizontal dividing line with `'---'` just to separate
-the new menu a little more clearly.
 Here's what that looks like:

 ![Opened snippets menu under "Insert" menu](screenshot3.png)